Veterans' Employment Benefits

 Reserved Positions—Some federal positions are reserved for veterans entitled to preference as long as they are available.
-These include guards, elevator operators, messengers, and custodians.
+These include guards, messengers, and custodians.

-Excepted Service—Excepted service positions are those using different hiring rules than the competitive service, often on grounds that it is not appropriate to conduct examinations for such positions.
+Excepted Service—Excepted service positions are filled through different hiring rules than competitive service positions, often on grounds that it is not practical to conduct examinations for such positions.
 Regulations setting procedures for applying veterans’ preference rights to the excepted service, at 5 CFR 302, state that general rating and ranking procedures of 5 U.S.C.
 3309 apply to nominations and appointments in the excepted service when an agency uses numerical scoring in evaluating applicants.
 However, not all appointments within the excepted service are made using numerical rate and ranking procedures.
 For these positions, the regulations provide for a more qualitative accounting of veterans’ preference rights.
 In addition, some positions within the excepted service are exempt from the appointment procedures of 5 CFR 302.
 For these positions, the rules direct agencies to follow the principle of veterans’ preference as far as administratively feasible.

-Eligible veterans are those who received either an honorable or general discharge and who: are disabled; served in active duty in the armed forces during a war or in a campaign or expedition for which they received an authorized campaign/expedition badge/medal; while serving on active duty participated in a United States military operation for which they received an Armed Forces Service Medal; or separated from active service under honorable conditions within the last three years.
-Under the eligibility criteria, not all five-point preference eligible veterans are eligible for a VRA appointment.
+Not all five-point preference eligible veterans are eligible for a VRA appointment.
+Eligibility is restricted to those who received either an honorable or general discharge and who: are disabled; served in active duty in the armed forces during a war or in a campaign or expedition for which they received an authorized campaign/expedition badge/medal; while serving on active duty participated in a United States military operation for which they received an Armed Forces Service Medal; or separated from active service under honorable conditions within the last three years.

 VRA eligibles may be appointed to any position for which qualified up to GS-11 or equivalent.
 The promotion potential of the position is not a factor.
 The veteran must meet the qualification requirements for the position (any military service is considered qualifying for GS-3 or equivalent).
 After two years of substantial continuous service in a permanent position under a VRA, the appointment will be converted to a career or career conditional appointment in the competitive service, providing performance has been satisfactory.
 Once on-board, VRA appointees are treated like any other competitive service employee and may be promoted, reassigned, or transferred.